johankre/Sanntid-TTK4145/exercise1/shared variable/result.md

 # Result: Sharing a variable
 ***Explain what happened, and why***
 - Go
-The result is different every time we run the programs.
-The concurrent program is ***not*** synchronized, thus the result may deviate from zero after 500 milliseconds.

 - C
-Creating two threads: one for increasing *i* and one for decreasing *i*.
-The program lets both threads finish, thus the result is always 0.

 ### C - Passing Arguments to Threads
 - pthread_create()